filecoin-project/specs/mining.md

 Along with the PoSt submission, miners may also subit a set of sectors that they wish to remove from their proving set.
 This is done by selecting the sectors in the 'done' bitfield passed to `SubmitPoSt`.

 ### Stop Mining

 In order to stop mining, a miner must complete all of its storage contracts, and remove them from their proving set during a PoSt submission.
-A miner may then call `DePledge()` to retrieve their collateral (Note: depledging requires two calls to the chain, and a 'cooldown' period).
+A miner may then call [`DePledge()`](actors.md#depledge) to retrieve their collateral. `DePledge` must be called twice, once to start the cooldown, and once again after the cooldown to reclaim the funds.
+The cooldown period is to allow clients whose files have been dropped by a miner to slash them before they get their money back and get away with it.

 ### Faults